-The German Empire (as it was called) was, immediately, the most powerful nation in Europe.
+The German Empire (as it was called) was, at the moment of its birth, one of the most powerful nations in Europe.

-It had the largest population of any European nation except Russia, and, unlike Russia, it was an industrial power-house.
-By some measures (in steel production, for example) Germany was the greatest industrial power in Europe.
-It also had, by general admission, the most efficient army in the world.
+By the end of the 19th century Germany was THE most powerful.
+It had the largest population of any European nation except Russia, and, by some measures (in steel production, for example) it was the greatest industrial power in Europe.
+It also had, by general admission, the best army in the world.

 What Bismarck was particularly afraid of was that France would join forces with the giant to the east, Russia, and encircle Germany.